kevinushey/timeit/README.md

     install_github( "timeit", "cdrv", subdir="timeit" )

-...or find me on CRAN soon!
+or get me on CRAN with

+    install.packages("timeit")